learn-co-curriculum/phrg-js-object-oriented-prototypes-readme/README.md

 }
 ```

 The problem is that all of these functions are precisely the same.
 They only return different values because the value of `this` is dependent on the object whose method is being called.
 Well if we declare a new, yet identical function for every instance of a constructor we are being memory inefficient.
-That is, each instance of our object would a different, yet identical, method attached to it.
+That is, each instance of our object would be a different, yet identical, method attached to it.
 And in JavaScript, where our code needs to run in a memory-limited browser, this is something we would prefer to avoid.
 So what we want is a way to declare the function just one time, yet grant each object made from our constructor function a reference to this function.

 ### Behold the Prototype!!